The general static spherical perfect fluid solution with EoS parameter w=-1/5: Discussion of the spacetimes

-\underline{Right region.} This spacetime, $0<r<r_3$, also is qualitatively similar to the SH spacetime. \\ \underline{Left region.} The ends of the range $-r_1$, $-r_2$ are both naked singularities, with a maximum of $f(r)^2$ in the middle; hence the spacetime is a compact closed spacetime, topologically similar to a 3-sphere, with naked singularities at antipodal points, and can be called the SS spacetime.
+\underline{Right region.} This spacetime is also qualitatively similar to the SH spacetimes discussed above, but is smaller, so we may call it the ${\rm SH}_{\rm S}$ spacetime. \\ \underline{Left region.} The ends of the range $-r_1$, $-r_2$ are both pointlike naked singularities, with a maximum of $f(r)^2$ in the middle; hence the spacetime is a compact closed spacetime, topologically similar to a 3-sphere, with naked singularities at antipodal points, and can be called the SS spacetime.

 \paragraph{Vanishing $C_2$.}

 In this subcase, the roots of $f(r)$ become $-r_1=\frac{-1}{\sqrt{-C_3}}$, $r_2=0$ and $r_3=\frac{1}{\sqrt{-C_3}}$.
 All of these roots represent points (not surfaces), and $r=-r_1$ and $r=r_3$ are singularities, but $r=0$ is nonsingular, as in the above $\infty 0 \infty$ spacetime.
 Like in that case, we have two spacetimes touching at their respective centers of symmetry without any singularity, constituting an infinitesimal wormhole; unlike that case, the two spacetimes are compact, with naked singularities at the antipodes --or alternative centers--, so we may call it the S0S spacetime.